subdiduntil2/Software_iGEM_Athens_2022/Software-Application/README.md

 # Installation

-Required packages to be installed are included on the packages_app.sh file
+Required packages to be installed are included on the packages_app.sh file on the terminal.
+Then users should open the entire downloaded repository as it is and run the application.py script.
+The website interface should pop-up right after.

 # Usage